 Step-by-Step CAC Registration Process in Nigeria

-The following process applies to online registration through the CAC’s Company Registration Portal (CRP) at pre.cac.gov.ng.
+The following process applies to online registration through the CAC’s Company Registration Portal (CRP).
 All steps are applicable to both business name and LLC registration, with noted differences where they exist.

 STEP 1: Name Search and Reservation

-Before any registration can proceed, you must confirm that your proposed business name is available on the CAC register.
+Before any registration can continue, you must confirm that your proposed business name is available on the CAC register.
 Visit the CAC portal and use the name availability search tool.
 The search is instant.
-If the name is available, proceed to submit a name reservation application.
+If the name is available, continue to send a name reservation application.

-A name reservation holds your chosen name for a defined period (typically 60 days), during which no other party can register the same name.
-You must complete your registration within this period, or the reservation lapses and the name becomes available again.
+A name reservation secures your chosen name for a defined period.
+Typically, this period lasts 60 days.
+During this time, no other party can register the same name.
+You must finish your registration within this period, or the reservation lapses and the name becomes available again.

-Name availability criteria: The CAC will reject names that are identical or confusingly similar to an existing registered name, names that are too generic to distinguish one business from another (for example, ‘Nigeria Business Services’), names that suggest government affiliation without proper authorisation, and names containing restricted words such as ‘Federal’, ‘National’, ‘Bank’, ‘Insurance’, or ‘Group’ without CAC approval.
+Name availability criteria: The CAC will reject names that are the same or confusingly akin to an existing registered name.
+Names that are too generic to distinguish one business from another (for example, ‘Nigeria Business Services’) will also be rejected.
+The CAC will not accept names that suggest government affiliation without proper authorization.
+Additionally, names containing restricted words like ‘Federal’, ‘National’, ‘Bank’, ‘Insurance’, or ‘Group’ need CAC approval.

 Practical tip: Prepare three to five name options before beginning your search.
 Having alternatives ready prevents delay if your first choice is unavailable.

-STEP 2: Create a Portal Account and Complete Registration Form
+STEP 2: Create a Portal Account and Finish Registration Form

-If you do not already have a CAC portal account, create one at pre.cac.gov.ng using a valid email address.
-Once logged in, select the appropriate registration type, Business Name or Company, and begin completing the registration form.
+If you do not already have a CAC portal account, use a valid email address.
+Once logged in, select the appropriate registration type, Business Name or Company, and start completing the registration form.

 The form collects all the information listed in the requirements section above.
-Complete every field accurately.
-Errors in this section (particularly in the spelling of names, addresses, and identification numbers) are a common cause of registration complications that are time-consuming and sometimes costly to correct after the fact.
+Fill in every field accurately.
+Errors in this section are a common cause of registration complications.
+This is particularly true in the spelling of names, addresses, and identification numbers.
+These errors can be time-consuming and sometimes costly to correct after the fact.

-For LLC registration, the MEMART can be generated using the CAC’s standard template within the portal, with customisation options for the company’s specific objects and governance provisions.
-If your business requires a bespoke MEMART for regulated industries or companies with complex shareholder arrangements, engage a qualified solicitor to draft this document.
+For LLC registration, the MEMART can be generated using the CAC’s standard template within the portal.
+There are customization options available for the company’s specific objects and governance provisions.
+If your business requires a bespoke MEMART for regulated industries, engage a qualified solicitor.
+Also, do this for companies with complex shareholder arrangements to draft this document.

 STEP 3: Upload Required Documents

 At the document upload stage, attach each required document in the format specified by the portal.
 For most documents, the CAC accepts PDF and JPEG formats.
-Ensure that:
+Make sure that:

 For LLC registration, the MEMART, statement of share capital, and declaration of compliance must all be uploaded at this stage.
-These documents must be consistent with each other; discrepancies between stated share capital in different documents will cause the application to be queried.
+These documents must be consistent with each other.
+If there are discrepancies between stated share capital in different documents, the application will be queried.

 STEP 4: Pay the Registration Fee

-CAC fees are subject to change.
-Current fee ranges for common registration types are indicated in the cost table in Section 6 below, but you should always confirm the current fees directly on the portal at the time of application.
+CAC fees are susceptible to change.
+Current fee ranges for common registration types are in the cost table in Section 6 below.
+Yet, you should always confirm the current fees directly on the portal at the time of application.

 STEP 5: Await Review and Approval

 Once payment is confirmed, the CAC processes the application.
-For business name registrations submitted with complete, accurate documentation, processing typically takes between five and fifteen working days through the online portal.
-LLC incorporations generally take two to six weeks, depending on the completeness of the MEMART, the share structure, and current processing volumes.
+Business name registrations with full and correct documentation are processed within five to fifteen working days.
+This is done through the online portal.
+LLC incorporation generally takes two to six weeks.
+The timeframe depends on the completeness of the MEMART, the share structure, and current processing volumes.

-Applications with incomplete documentation, blurred uploads, or inconsistencies between form data and attached documents are queried, requiring the applicant to make corrections and resubmit.
-This can extend the timeline by an additional one to three weeks.
+Applications with incomplete documentation, blurred uploads, or inconsistencies between form data and attached documents get queries.
+The applicant must make corrections and resubmit.
+This can extend the timeline by an extra one to three weeks.
 Working with a CAC-accredited agent significantly reduces the likelihood of queries and often shortens the overall timeline.

 You can track the status of your application through the portal at any point using your application reference number.